DanieleCarrozzino/carroch97/README.md

   /**
     * <p>Send data</p>
     * @apiNote
-    * This method is for writing the data on the bluetooth module.
+    * This method is to write the data on the bluetooth module.
     * @params value The value that I want write on the module */ public void sendData(String value) {